 Before starting an online application, a patient should review the EVS Patient Application User Guide.
 After reviewing the guide, the patient may go online in the EVS and begin the medical cannabis card application process.

-The EVS Patient Application User Guide can be found here.
+The EVS Patient Application Guide can be found here.

 5. After a patient creates a profile in the EVS, a patient’s QMP goes online and issues a recommendation

 Once a patient has initiated their application online, their QMP must log in online to the EVS and complete their section of the patient’s application, which includes the recommendation for medical cannabis treatment.

 NOTE: If you have been diagnosed with a non-qualifying condition, you must upload the Compassionate Use Board Petition form to the EVS.

 6. Pay medical cannabis card application fee online

 The patient returns to their profile in the EVS and pays their medical cannabis card application fee online.
 At this point, the completed application will be submitted online to the UDOH.

 Medical cannabis card fees:

 - Patient Card (initial): $15